 Directions

-From the intersection of Skyway and Pentz Road, continue up the hill on Skyway for another mile and turn right onto Coutolenc Road as you enter Magalia.
-Continue on Coutolenc Road for 3 miles and turn left onto Lucrecia Road.
-This short road will dead end at the Paradise Lake picnic area.
-The boat ramps can be accessed by taking Coutolenc Road north for another two miles and turning left onto North Lake Road.
+- To the Picnic Area & Trailhead: From the Skyway and Pentz Road intersection, continue up the hill on the Skyway for one mile, then turn right onto Coutolenc Road as you enter Magalia.
+Follow Coutolenc Road for 3 miles, turn left onto Lucrecia Road, and follow it until it dead-ends at the Paradise Lake picnic area parking lot.